snap-research/sds/README.md

 8. Caching and eviction logic is performed by the StreamingDataset class, which keeps track of downloaded file sizes and evicts the oldest ones when the cache size exceeds the threshold.
 Currently, the cache size is set naively per workers as `node_cache_size / num_workers`, assuming that each worker has equal load.

 ## Contributing

-### TODOs
+### Current TODOs
 - [x] Index construction
-- [ ] Dataset iterator
+- [x] Dataset iterator
 - [x] Shuffling each epoch
 - [ ] Lazy index so that we can efficiently initialize large datasets on a single node without hitting disk space limits
 - [x] Cache data + evict cold samples
 - [x] Video decoding
 - [ ] Audio loading
 - [ ] Tutorial/usage examples
-- [ ] Resumal logic.
+- [x] Resumal logic.
 Only if the number of ranks is not changed, since otherwise, we will have shuffling discrepancies.
 - [ ] More test coverage
 - [ ] Documentation
 - [x] Support for data provides as callbacks (possibly via forward/backward translation)